jmattheis/website/website/content/blog/3-review-of-my-first-project.md

 test setup inside the actual test method and not extracting it to another method.

-In my project, there is alot copied code.
+In my project, there is a lot copied code.
 I think the main reason was, that I really rarely used `return` in functions and rather just `echo`'ed/printed them out.